williamliu168/PokemonGoBattleSim/README.md

 - [ ] One vs One(gym)
 - [ ] One vs All

+#### Requirements

 ### Abbreviations
-qm - quick move
+- qm \- quick move
-ss - speical skill
+- ss \- speical skill
-mon - pokemon
+- mon \- pokemon

 ### whatiswhat

 host.php
-  - "host" of the show, does everything, knows everything. data.php (done)
+\- "host" of the show, does everything, knows everything.

+data.php (done)
-  - reads all the .csv raw data
+\- reads all the .csv raw data

 mon.php
-  - the object of pokemon
+\- the object of pokemon

 qm.php
-  - the object of quick move
+\- the object of quick move

 ss.php
-  - the object of special move
+\- the object of special move

 ### FAQ